centreon/centreon-documentation/versioned_docs/version-24.04/migrate/migrate-from-3-4.md

 ### Synchronize the data

-Connect to your old Centreon server and synchronize following directories:
+Connect to your old Centreon server and synchronize the following directories:

 ```shell
 rsync -avz /etc/centreon root@<IP_NEW_CENTREON>:/etc